Sahara Hamada Hamra

 used in the whole world.

-source of energy.
+as a source of infinite energy.
 The staggering temperature degrees

 apparently can turn the arid desert into